 The National Bowel Screening Programme (NBSP) is being rolled out gradually across the country.
 This approach is so District Health Boards (DHBs) have time to prepare for the extra investigations and treatments that flow from a screening programme.
 It also ensures that people with symptoms are not held up for diagnosis and/or treatment because of the extra demands from screening.

 Approximately $197 million has been allocated to get the programme running and to cover the cost of establishing our National Coordination Centre and four regional centres, which started operating in late 2017.
-Within the $197 million funding allocation, $15.969 million was spent developing the Bowel Screening Register (the IT system to support the national programme.
-The roll-out of the NBSP is expected to be completed by June 2021.
+Within the $197 million funding allocation, $15.969 million was spent developing the Bowel Screening Register (the IT system to support the national programme).
+The roll-out of the programme is expected to be completed by the end of November 2021.

 Fourteen DHBs currently offer screening.
 They are: